 Mr. Rosen established a Cold Case Unit using the most advanced DNA technology to investigate unsolved murders and bring justice to long suffering families.
 He created a series of Family Justice Centers throughout the County, to make sure that domestic violence survivors had easier access to legal help, shelter, food and counseling.
 He sent a team of Community Prosecutors into underserved neighborhoods to work with local non-profits and leaders to reduce youth crime, graffiti, vandalism, gang activity and truancy.
 In the aftermath of the mass shooting at the Gilroy Garlic Festival, he created the Gilroy Strong Resiliency Center, the first on the West Coast, to help the community address ongoing trauma.

 Mr. Rosen implemented the twelve-week Parent Project® course, completed by thousands of local families, to keep young people out of the criminal justice system by helping parents of troubled teens strengthen their families.
 He created and put in place a misdemeanor diversion program for low level offenders.
 He established an innovative and widely discussed narcotics policy that steers drug addicts towards treatment, not jail.
-He authored statewide legislation that gives prosecutors the ability to recall sentences and release inmates who had served decades in prison and were ready to successfully and safely rejoin the community.

 Under Mr. Rosen’s leadership, the DA’s Office created a Victim Services Unit with state and county funding, to provide court support, counseling, restitution, and other services to thousands of crime victims each year.